Kolky, Volyn Oblast: History

 First time mentioned in 1545.
 The place has the urban-type settlement status since 1940.

-A local underground administration was organized in Kolky by Ukrainian partisans during the Second World War.

 The Jewish population was important before World War II, around a third of the total population (724 members in 1921, 860 in 1937).
 The German army occupied the city at the end of 1941.
 50 Jews were murdered by the Ukrainian police during the summer of 1941.
 In October 1941, Jews were forced to live in a ghetto.
 In July 1942, the Jewish population was massacred by an Einsatzgruppen of Germans, members of Sicherheitsdienst and Gendarmerie and by Ukrainians, members of the local police.

-Also local Polish population fell victim to genocide.
-On June 13, 1943, dozens of Poles were burned alive in the local Catholic church by the Ukrainians as part of the genocide of Poles in Volhynia.
+The Kolky Republic, a wartime state, was organized in Kolky by Ukrainian partisans during the Second World War.
+Kolky Republic had its own currency, the Bofon, and public services and lasted from May to November 1943.
+The Ukrainian Insurgent Army, which liberated the town from German troops, defended the local population from the Russian and German occupiers for more than six months.
+After several unsuccessful attempts to capture the town, the occupiers managed to do so by joint efforts.
+On 3-4 November, the Soviet army launched an offensive against the town from the Tsuman forests.
+On 4 November, five planes arrived and bombed the settlement to the ground.
+More than five hundred residents were killed.
+The Polish Armia Krajowa also assisted the German and Soviet forces in this massacre.

 The heraldry and the gonfalon are adopted in 1997.
 The bell is a symbol of the defensive role of the city throughout history.
 The linaceae is a local resource.

+Until 26 January 2024, Kolky was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Kolky became a rural settlement.